 Our Designated Safeguarding and Child Protection Officers are:

-Mrs Atkinson (Headteacher – Lead Designated Safeguarding and Child Protection Officer)
+Mrs Atkinson (Executive Headteacher – Lead Designated Safeguarding and Child Protection Officer)

-Miss Mackay (Assistant Headteacher and Senior Leader – Deputy Designated Safeguarding and Child Protection Officer)
+Miss Mackay (Interim Head of School and Senior Leader – Deputy Designated Safeguarding and Child Protection Officer)

 Our Safeguarding Governor is Laura Macinnes

 We cover online safety during our ICT Lessons but to reinforce some of the dangers to children while they are at home using your own internet service provider which is likely to be less secure than the schools filtering keeps our children aware of the dangers.

 For the younger children Thinkuknow is a brilliant website designed to inform children of the dangers in an age appropriate way.
 Hector the Protector is a dolphin who explains some of the dangers of giving out personal information on websites.
 There a number of short video cartoons what the children can watch, explaining about a variety of different dangers.
 Watch them together, then ask the children questions.
 There are activities to do on the site and also Lee and Kim for the older child.

 http://www.thinkuknow.co.uk/8_10/ for the older child.